magomimmo/modern-cljs/doc/tutorial-22.md

                                                 (brepl/repl-env :port 9000)))]}})
 ```

-As you see, the project's configuration we need to set as an *enfocus
+As you see, the project's configurations we need to set as an *enfocus
 developer* overwhelm our capacity to take full control of them as an
 *enfocus user*.
 Luckly, the `profiles` feature of `lein` is going to
-be very helpful in keeping separating the view of the project as an
+be very helpful in keeping the view of the project as an
-*enfocus developer* from its view as an *enfocus user*.
+*enfocus developer* separated from its view as an *enfocus user*.

-You'll be amazed by discovering how easy is to keep separated the
+You'll be amazed by discovering how easy is to keep the
-*enfocus user view* from the *enfocus developer view*.
-But only if you
+*enfocus user view* separated from the *enfocus developer view*.
+But only
-have been careful in keeping them separated in the `:dev` profile from
-the very beginning.
+if you have been careful in keeping them separated in the `:dev` profile from the very beginning.

 ### The enfocus user view